adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-first-context-test-en_US.md

 2 tests, 0 failures
 ```

 Let's talk about what we just wrote!
-First of all in elixir we try to have some parity between where code lives and where their respective test case lives.
+First of all in Elixir we try to have some parity between where code lives and where their respective test case lives.
 In our case `lib/lineup/queue.ex` has a test file in `test/lineup/queue_test.exs`.
 Also as you can see we append `_test` to file and module names so `Lineup.Queue` is tested by `Lineup.QueueTest`.
 Another difference is that for test files we use the `.exs` extension which is common to Elixir scripts whilst `.ex` is used for parts of projects.

 Just like in LiveViews we `use MyappWeb, :live_view` we also have helpers to write tests.
-In our case since we are working with regular data we `use Lineup.DataCase`.
+In our case, since we are working with regular data, we `use Lineup.DataCase`.
 That module is already written inside your project and just like `LineupWeb` it will import and alias useful things for your test case.
-You can open `test/support/data_case.ex` in case you're curious but unless you need to install something in there its likely you wont need to bother with it at all.
+You can open `test/support/data_case.ex` in case you're curious but unless you need to install something in there it's likely you won't need to bother with it at all.

 You might have also noticed that we have `describe "tickets" do ... end` inside our test file.
-ExUnit's [describe/2](https://hexdocs.pm/ex_unit/ExUnit.Case.html#describe/2) works to group tests together not only in code but also when formatting then.
+ExUnit's [describe/2](https://hexdocs.pm/ex_unit/ExUnit.Case.html#describe/2) works to group tests together not only in code but also when formatting them.
 Later on we will see how we can use them to setup common shared code alongside multiple individual test cases inside it.
-Also its worth mentioning that since we are testing the Linup context module and context modules can have more than one ecto model its useful to have them separate each part of your business logic.
+Also, it's worth mentioning that since we are testing the Lineup context module and context modules can have more than one ecto model, it's useful to have them separate each part of your business logic.

 In our first test case `"create_ticket/1 with valid data creates a ticket"` we just verify in our unit tests what we already built before: passing some attributes to `Queue.create_ticket/2` will generate a new ticket.
 As for our second test case `"change_ticket/1 returns a ticket changeset"` we ensure that passing a valid ticket will generate an `%Ecto.Changeset{}`.

 At the very top of our `change_ticket` test case we use `ticket_fixture/1` to quickly create a simple ticket that we can use in our test code.
-We imported that just a few lines before in `import Lineup.QueueFixtures` and thats basically what fixtures are meant to do.
+We imported that just a few lines before in `import Lineup.QueueFixtures` and that's basically what fixtures are meant to do.

-With both tests set we can ensure that we will know beforehand if we ever break those contracts and we can check that our expected behaviors might have regressed or just changed some how.
+With both tests set we can ensure that we will know beforehand if we ever break those contracts and we can check that our expected behaviors might have regressed or just changed somehow.

 ## Recap